kurrik/roomanna/blog.roomanna.com/src/site/posts/035-sliding-windows/body.md

     Let <i>H</i> = the head tuple in <i>Q</i>.
 </code></pre>

-I found this a little unintuitive, so I've built a demo which shows the queue as elements are added and removed.
+Originally, I found this a little unintuitive, so I've built a demo which shows the queue as elements are added and removed.
 Add values below to convince yourself that the queue always remains sorted.
 It's also useful to verify that it's not necessary to iterate over the entire queue as new values are added, meaning the algorithm runs in linear time:

 {{include "post035.demosteps.html"}}